How Much Is Window Tinting?

 2. Security Film

-Security films cost $7 to $9 per square foot.
-These films make it harder to break glass, preventing or minimizing damage from accidents, earthquakes, fire, and intruders.
+Security films cost $9 to $15 per square foot.
+These films make it harder to break glass, helping prevent or reduce damage from accidents, break-ins, and extreme weather.
+They also provide added uv protection, and help provide UV protection throughout the home by reducing exposure to harmful rays.

 3. Solar Window Film